tweag/cybersourcery_demo_site/README.md

 The Cybersourcery gems do not dictate how you build your application's checkout system.
 This project illustrates how to use all of the gems' features.
 See the gems' README for links to specific examples, or review these files in the following order for a general overview:

-1. Config and setup

-  The gems include generators for these files (except, of course, the routes file).
+1. Config and setup: the Cybersourcery gem includes generators for `cybersourcery.rb` and `cybersourcery_profiles.yml`.
+The Cybersourcery Testing gem includes a generator for the `.env` file.

   ```
   .env